 Chiropractic medicine was first practiced in the early 1900s, however ongoing opposition from osteopathic and mainstream medicine meant the therapy wasn’t licensed across all fifty states until as late as 1974.
 It began to emerge in veterinary medicine shortly after, and rose in popularity during the 1980s.

 As a natural, drug-free alternative for pain relief, chiropractic care is favored by many pet owners.
-It’s also a non-invasive treatment, and helps maintain a healthy nervous system.
+It’s also a non-invasive treatment, almost always covered by dog insurance, and helps maintain a healthy nervous system.
 It can be used as a standalone therapy or in conjunction with other conventional treatments, and is suitable for juvenile, adult and senior pets.
 Under the Trupanion Recovery and Complementary Care Rider, hydrotherapy is included if recommended by your veterinarian and provided by or under the supervision of a qualified professional.

 In general, chiropractic treatment has no harmful side effects, however only light exercise is recommended after treatments to minimize the risk of injury.
 Treatment plans are often also supported by a complimentary exercise regime to ensure your pet benefits as much as possible from the therapy.